Dance World Cup – 2025 Rules – Updated September 2024

 5.5 Dancers with special needs or a disability which are in need of a wheelchair are permitted at the DWC finals.
 This information must be reported to Head Office as soon as possible, so that we can allow appropriate access to and from the stage.
 We do not at present have a dedicated class for dancers with any disabilities.

 5.6 At the DWC finals, the number of dancers performing on stage in a small or large group will routinely be checked and compared to the number of dancers entered in the DWC system.
-If the number of dancers performing on stage exceed the number entered in the system, a fee of 60 euro PER DANCER will be charged to the dance school.
+If the number of dancers performing on stage exceeds the number entered in the system, a fee of 75 euros per dancer will be charged to the dance school, as well as the standard entry fees.

 6. ENTRY CLOSING DATE

-6.1 The DWC Finals entry closing date for each country, will be notified to qualifier organizers and will published on the DWC website.
+6.1 The DWC Finals entry closing date for each country, will be notified to qualifier organisers and will be published on the DWC website.

 7. ENTRY FEES

 7.1 The DWC website (www.dwcworld.com) will confirm the entry fees and details of payment for the DWC Finals each year.
-Entry fees must be paid upon registration to the DWC system.
-The Event fee per dancer is a compulsory fee.
+Entry fees, including the compulsory event fee per dancer, must be paid upon registration to the DWC system.

-7.2 A compulsory membership fee of 12 Euro per dancer is payable to DWC each dance season, which permits the dancer to participate at a DWC Qualifier in their country, including the DWC Finals.
-MEMBERSHIP FEES ARE NON REFUNDABLE.
+7.2 A compulsory registration fee of 12 Euro per dancer is payable to DWC each dance season, which permits the dancer to participate at a DWC Qualifier in their country, including the DWC Finals.
+REGISTRATION FEES ARE NON REFUNDABLE.

 8. RESTRICTIONS IN PARTICIPATION

-8.1 The dance that has qualified must be performed at the DWC Finals unless permission has been given by DWC to make changes to the choreography or dance.
+8.1 The dance that has qualified must be performed at the DWC Finals unless permission has been given by DWC to make changes to the choreography.

 Please note: There are no limits on how many solos a soloist can enter at a qualifier.

-8.4 Dancers can perform in only one duet/trio/quartet in a particular class at the DWC Finals, even if dancing with different partner(s).
-For example, a dancer can only perform in one JDM entry.
-They cannot perform again in JDM.
+8.6 Dancers can perform in only one duet/trio/quartet in a particular class at the DWC Finals, even if dancing with different partner(s).
+For example, a dancer can only perform in one JDL entry.
+They cannot perform again in JDL.

-8.5 Dancers can enter a duet/trio or quartet in more than one genre.
-For example, a dancer can enter JDM, JDB, JDN and JDT.
+8.7 Dancers can enter a duet/trio or quartet in more than one genre.
+For example, a dancer can enter JDL, JDB, JDN and JDT.

-8.7 Limitation on Identical Group Entries: While individual dancers can be part of multiple groups, it's important to note that any identical set of dancers (i.e., the same group of dancers) can only enter up to two performances (either small or large groups) in the same class.
-Exceptions to this rule may be granted, but require prior approval from the DWC Head Office.
+8.9 Limitation on Identical Group Entries: While individual dancers can be part of multiple groups, it's important to note that any identical set of dancers (i.e., the same group of dancers) can only enter up to two performances (either small or large groups) in the same class.
+Exceptions to this rule may be granted but require prior approval from the DWC Head Office.

-8.8 Small groups (e.g. KGSM) must contain a minimum of 4 dancers and a maximum or 10 dancers.
+8.10 Small groups (e.g. KGLL) must contain a minimum of 4 dancers and a maximum of 10 dancers.
 Except in MiniGSB, KGSB, JGSB and SnGSB where the minimum number of dancers is 5.
 Ballet groups with 4 dancers (quartets) must be entered in MiniQB, KQB, JQB or SnQB.

 Large groups (e.g. KGLB) must contain a minimum of 11 dancers.